 Wellness programs provide benefits to the company that can clearly affect and improve your bottom line.

 Employees who are happier have a more positive outlook, which can translate to increased focus, energy and productivity.
-Which translates into increased revenue for your company.
+That translates to increased revenue for your company.

 Employees feel valued when their companies invest in their well-being which makes them more likely to stay at their jobs.

-Studies of the benefits that employee wellness programs can bring to a business show that for every dollar spent on wellness programs, employers saved $3.27 in health care costs.
+Studies show that for every dollar spent on wellness programs, employers saved $3.27 in health care costs.*